Cascadia: An Efficient Cascade Serving System for Large Language Models: Evaluation

 \textbf{Environments.} Our experiments are conducted on 4 GPU servers, where each server is equipped with 8 NVIDIA H100-80GB GPUs.
 Within each server, the GPUs are connected via NVLink with a bandwidth of 400GB/s, and the servers are connected via Inifiband with a bandwidth of 200GB/s.

 \textbf{Model cascade construction.} We construct a model cascade using the DeepSeek series models for \sys, which are representative and popular open-source transformer models.
-Specifically, we use DeepSeek-7B, DeepSeek-70B (distilled version), and DeepSeek-671B AWQ with INT4 quantized weights~\cite{lin2024awq} as three model types within our system.
-We employ a GPT-4o (LLM-as-a-Judge)~\citep{zheng2023judging} as the judger mentioned in \S\ref{subsec:wt}, which assesses the output responses of each model type within the cascade and assigns scores between 0 and 100.
+Specifically, we use DeepSeek-dist-7B, DeepSeek-dist-70B (distilled version), and DeepSeek-671B AWQ with INT4 quantized weights~\citep{lin2024awq} as three model types within our system.
+We employ a GPT-4o (LLM-as-a-Judge)~\citep{zheng2023judging} as the judger mentioned in \S\ref{subsec:wt}, which assesses the output responses of each model type within the cascade and assigns scores between 0 and 100. \jyh{The judging overhead~\footnote{\jyh{The judger takes a Q\&A pair as input and outputs quality grades (1–2 tokens), resulting in significantly lower latency and cost than full request inference, typically requiring only 1–2s.}} is included in our experiments.}

-\textbf{Baselines.} We compare \sys with two baselines: \begin{itemize}[topsep=5pt, leftmargin=*] \item \textbf{Compare with stand-alone LLMs served by SGLang.} We compare \sys against stand-alone LLMs that are directly served on SGLang~\citep{zheng2024sglang} under various response quality constraints (e.g., 90, 85, 80, 70) to demonstrate the effectiveness of LLM serving with model cascades.
-For quality requirement of 90 and 85, we choose stand-alone DeepSeek-671B for comparison, and for quality reqirement of 80 and 70, we choose stand-along DeepSeek-70B for comparison.
-To achieve a fair comparison, we tune the parallelism strategy using our MILP algorithm mentioned in~\S\ref{fig:milp} for each of the stand-alone model and report the best values in all experiments.
+\textbf{Baselines.} We compare \sys with two baselines: \begin{itemize} \item \textbf{Compare with stand-alone LLMs served by SGLang.} We compare \sys against stand-alone LLMs that are directly served on SGLang~\citep{zheng2024sglang} under various response quality constraints (e.g., 90, 85, 80, 70) to demonstrate the effectiveness of LLM serving with model cascades.
+For quality requirement of 90 and 85, we choose stand-alone DeepSeek-671B for comparison, and for quality reqirement of 80 and 70, we choose stand-alone DeepSeek-dist-70B for comparison.
+For fair comparison, we tune the parallelism strategy using our MILP algorithm mentioned in~\S\ref{subsec:ilp} for each of the stand-alone model and report the best values in all experiments.

 \item \textbf{Compare with cascade model serving system CascadeServe.} We compare \sys against an existing cascade model serving system CascadeServe.
 It chooses model cascade deployment plan based on system load (e.g., request arrival rate), enables model replication on hardware and adaptively dispatches incoming requests.
 We tune the parallelism and request routing strategies for CascadeServe based on the real-time system load and report the best values in all experiments. \end{itemize}